Asgaros/asgaros-forum/readme.txt

 6. Manage general options.

 == Changelog ==
+* Fixed: Broken URLs when using certain custom permalink structures
-* Changed: Show last seen-information only when who is online-functionality is enabled = 1.9.0 =
+* Fixed: Dont show who is online in profiles/memberslist when this functionality is disabled = 1.9.0 =
 * Added: SEO-friendly URLs
 * Added: User option to disable mentioning notifications